Skip to main content

 It took us 12 days without any lay days.
 We took it easy.
 You could do it faster but with so much beauty along the way, you'd miss out.
 We stopped for swims in waterfalls, foraging for wild fruit, zipping coconuts at farmers, and having a home cooked meal here and there.
 Sometimes food sourcing required a little detour.
 And we made a few ghost miles because of missing a trail sign.
 A few times we sought shelter from the rain, causing some delays.
 Don't underestimate segments 8 and 9.
 Those are the toughest and took us way longer than said on the trail segment indications.
 The distance and time often presented on the signs and flyers were quite inaccurate and usually too optimistic for us.
 I think they are focused on people without carrying a backpack.
 Take your time for the trail.
 It's a once in a lifetime experience.
 I wish it was longer when we arrived at the end.

-I’m now planning my first long distance solo hike.
-Summer 2024 I will hike 850 km across the Pyrenees together with my dog (update: I did it!).
-I plan to make some videos about it on Youtube early 2025.
+After the WNT, I did my first long distance solo hike.
+In summer 2024 I hiked 850 km across the Pyrenees with my dog.
+I'm publishing videos about it on YouTube.
 Subscribe and join me.

 When is the best time to hike the Waitukubuli National Trail?

-Scotts Head: The start of the Waitukubuli.
-How clean we still were! hehe…
+Scotts Head: the start of the Waitukubuli.
+How clean we still were!

 You can purchase a trail pass from the Dominica Forestry, Wildlife, and Parks Division.
 This office is based in Roseau, and we only learned about that later.
 The pass costs about $12 for a single segment or $40 for the entire trail.
-Hopefully the funds will go to fixing some of the trail.
-You can’t buy a trail pass on the trail.
+Hopefully the funds go to fixing some of the trail.
+You can't buy a trail pass on the trail itself.

 Safety and Navigation Tips for the Waitukubuli National Trail